-Although it was believed that best darts thrown were thrown in a smooth arc fashion to the board and with a naked eye that appears to be the case, recent slow motion television coverage show that darts actually wiggle in flight.
+Although it was are believed that best darts are thrown were thrown in a smooth arc fashion to the board and with a naked eye that appears to be the case, recent slow-motion television coverage shows that darts actually wiggle in flight.
 I.e. they dip straighten and sometimes dip again before hitting the board.
 This is natural and everyone’s throw is different.

-Two top professionals worth viewing here are John Lowe and Phil Taylor, both of these players have won the world darts championship and both use totally different darts, shafts and flights
+Two top professional's worth viewing here is John Lowe and Phil Taylor, both of these players have won the world darts championship and both use totally different darts, shafts and flights